juliawnyu/roommate-app/README.md

 * Personalized roommate recommendations based on preference quiz
 * Simple profile page for users
 * Function to connect with compatible matches (1:1 chat?)
+* Post experience survey to allow feedback on what could be improved

 ## Design